Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 1)

 The Rio de Arenas is, almost without question, the source of Arenas Valley’s name, a name which suits the village well: Arenas Valley is an arid, sandy place, although any number of other, appropriate names could have been chosen: Jackrabbit Valley, Yuccatown, or simply Tumbleweed (or their Spanish equivalents) would have been appropriate.

-This map shows the relative locations of Rio de Arenas and Whiskey Creek, the Arenas Valley Road and Highway 180, and, within the yellow oval, the “built-up” area that we called Arenas Valley / Whiskey Creek in the 1950s.
+This map shows the relative locations of Rio de Arenas and Whiskey Creek, the Arenas Valley Road and Highway 180.
+The yellow oval encloses the “built-up” area that we called Arenas Valley/Whiskey Creek in the 1950s.
 Few of the buildings and roads shown elsewhere on the map existed then, particularly north of Arenas Valley Road. ~ Map courtesy of Bing Maps

 So why not Whiskey Creek Post Office?